Oleksandra-Shevchenko/IMDb-Analysis/README.md

 ![imdb analysis](plots/drama_actors.png)

 - **Most Productive Creators:**

--
-  - **Insight:** The analysis shows that the most prolific directors, such as **Johnny Manahan** (over 13,000 films) and **Nivedita Basu** (over 11,000 films), as well as actors like **Matsunosuke Onoe** (525 appearances), often work in high-volume content formats such as TV series, where each episode is counted as a separate film.
+  - **Insight:** The analysis shows that the most prolific directors, such as **Johnny Manahan** (over 13,000 films) and **Nivedita Basu** (over 11,000 films), as well as actors like **Mohanlal** (280+ appearances), often work in high-volume content formats such as TV series, where each episode is counted as a separate film.
 This highlights their significant role in continuous content production, but does not always directly correlate with their average ratings, as their extensive filmographies may include both highly rated and less prominent works.

 ![imdb analysis](plots/directors_films.png)
 ![imdb analysis](plots/top_active_actors.png)